-A new book on Maria Callas reveals shocking details about the tragic private life of one of the greatest opera sopranos of the 20th century.
+A recent book on Maria Callas reveals shocking details about the tragic private life of one of the greatest opera sopranos of the 20th century.

-Through the personal letters of Callas, the book reveals shocking tidbits about the diva’s tempestuous relationship with Onassis, who broke her heart when he left her for the widow of Jacqueline Kennedy, the widow of assassinated American President John F. Kennedy.
+Through personal letters of Callas, the book reveals shocking tidbits about the diva’s tempestuous relationship with Onassis, who broke her heart when he abandoned her for the widow of Jacqueline Kennedy, the widow of assassinated American President John F. Kennedy.

-It also includes disturbing anecdotes about Callas’ early life with her verbally abusive mother who forced her to leave Greece to have an international singing career — and the sad end of her life, in near-complete solitude.
+Also included are disturbing anecdotes about Callas’ early life with her verbally abusive mother who forced her to leave Greece to pursue an international singing career, as well as the sad end of her life in near-complete solitude.

 Maria Callas’ hatred for her mother

-In the letters Callas wrote to her close friends, the soprano spoke about the despicable behavior of her mother during the War.
+In the letters Callas wrote to her close friends, the soprano spoke of the despicable behavior of her mother during the war.